Page Content

 Post-baccalaureate Research Education Program (PREP)

-Many talented minority students approach college graduation not quite ready to jump into graduate training.
+Many talented students approach college graduation not quite ready to jump into graduate training.
 Some students discover research late in their college careers and need more research experience to compete for top Ph.D. and M.D.-Ph.D. programs.
 Recent college graduates seeking additional basic and translational research training should look into PREP.

 Initiative for Maximizing Student Development (IMSD)